 If a real estate Agent does not complete the required continuing ed or does not want to renew their license, they can submit the renewal form back to the DPL and check the box “renewing as inactive”.
 Renewing as inactive keeps your license intact but also means that you cannot transact business as a real estate agent until you change the status back to active.

 How to reactivate an inactive Mass real estate license

-To reactivate a Mass real estate license, agents are required to complete the same 12-credit required continuing ed course and to submit a license renewal/reactivation form with the current renewal fee to the Board.
+To reactivate an inactive Mass real estate license, agents are required to complete the same 12-credit required continuing ed course and to submit a license reactivation form with the current renewal fee to the Board.
 It is that simple.

 Next steps to get started

 If you have questions about the process or where to access the renewal/reactivation form, give the Division of Professional Licensure a call directly at 617-727-2373.
 If you are looking to renew or reactivate your inactive Massachusetts real estate license, our Massachusetts board approved real estate ce course is video-based (no quizzes) and available online 24/7 at keepmecertified.com.